Estates in Land

 Legal Life Estate: Dower, Curtesy, and the Homestead Exemption

 In some states, a legal life estate is created by law rather than by the owner of the land.
 Dower and curtesy are marital life estates in that the partial interest, usually ½ or 1/3 interest, which a spouse has in the real estate of the deceased spouse when the deceased spouse wills the property to someone else.
 Dower refers to the life estate created for a wife, while curtesy refers to the life estate for a husband.
 Most states have replaced the common law doctrines of dower and curtesy with the Uniform Probate Code (UPC), which gives the surviving spouse an elective interest in the deceased spouse's property.

 A homestead is a legal life estate created for a family as long as the family lives in the house, which gives some protection against creditors.
 The homestead is also protected under bankruptcy.
 In some states, the only condition required to establish a homestead is for the head of household to own or lease a house used for the family's residence.
 In other states, the family must file a notice of the homestead.
 A family can have only 1 homestead at a time.

-Although in a few states, the homestead cannot be sold at all, in most states, only a certain amount of money from a forced sale is reserved for the family.
+In a few states, the homestead cannot be sold at all, but in most states, only a portion of money from a forced sale is reserved for the family.
 However, the family's claim to the homestead share is subordinate to real estate taxes and to any claim secured by the property, such as mortgages or mechanics' liens; otherwise, the family's claim to the homestead exemption is superior to the claims of unsecured creditors.
 In many cases, this will prevent the sale of the home if there would be no money left after paying off the secured debt and paying the family its homestead exemption because there would be nothing left to pay unsecured creditors.